General Accreditation Questions

 CACREP does not have a candidacy status.
 The CACREP accreditation or reaccreditation process begins when a program submits an application and self-study for review.

-CACREP encourages accredited programs to use the CACREP logo to proudly communicate their accredited status.
-CACREP has several versions of the logo available depending on the intended use.
-Accredited programs must obtain permission prior to using the CACREP logo, which is trademarked, in promotional materials.
-Permission may be obtained by submitting a written request to the CACREP office.
-Unauthorized use of the logo is subject to legal action.
+CACREP no longer allows programs to use the CACREP logo on their websites, but encourages accredited programs to use the CACREP certification mark to proudly communicate their accredited status.
+Accredited programs must obtain permission prior to using the CACREP certification mark, which is trademarked.
+Permission may be obtained by submitting a written request to the CACREP office, through email to [email protected].
+Unauthorized use of the certification mark is subject to legal action.

 The CACREP website is updated on a regular basis.
 Through the website, you may sign up to receive E-Updates, including the CACREP Connection newsletter, view CACREP’s Annual Report, as well as follow CACREP on Facebook and Twitter.
 In addition, CACREP regularly conducts informative sessions at counseling conferences.
 For program considering applying or seeking reaccreditation, CACREP conducts a self-study workshop several times a year.
 Information on the next available workshop is posted on the CACREP website when the workshop is scheduled.